 - Out of diapers again?
 When you buy cloth diapers, your diapers are always available.
+Just wash and go.

+Many parents initially look at cloth diapering for environmental reasons — and with good cause!
 The Women's Environmental Network in Europe has done some great work in furthering the use of cloth diapers in Europe through educating the public about the amount of waste generated by disposables.
 Based on a report from the Women's Environmental Network, The Real Diaper Association reports:

 - Disposable diapers are the third most common consumer product in landfills today.

 - A disposable diaper may take up to 500 years to decompose.

 - One baby in disposable diapers will contribute at least 1 ton of waste to your local landfill.

 Landfill issues are very important.
 This article is one of many that discusses this issue.
 Hawaii may eventually run out of places to put its trash.
 Many parents there are turning to cloth diapers in an effort to reduce waste.